fmariv/pharaoh/README.md

 # ContextMaps terrain RGB

-Tool that converts a geo-tiff file containing Digital Elevation Model (DEM) data into a pyramid of png files with RGB data.
+Tool that converts a geo-tiff file containing Digital Elevation Model (DEM) data into a pyramid of png files.

 ## Usage